spacelift-io/user-documentation/docs/concepts/run/tracked.md

 ### Unconfirmed

 If a change is detected and human approval is required, a tracked run will transition from the [planning](proposed.md#planning) state to _unconfirmed_.
-At that point the worker node encrypts uploads the entire workspace to a dedicated S3 location and finishes its involvement with the run.
+At that point the worker node encrypts uploads the entire workspace to a dedicated Amazon S3 location and finishes its involvement with the run.

 The resulting changes are shown to the user for the final approval: